You’re going to love the Valley of the Hoëgne. It’s one of the prettiest river valleys in Belgium

 But go there!

-It’s not accessible by public transport.
-Enter “Roquez 49, 4845 Jalhay-Sart” into your car’s GPS.
+It’s not easily accessible by public transport.
+But it’s not impossible.
+Train to Verviers.
+Bus to Sart-les-Spa.
+And then a 15-minute walk.
+By car, enter “Roquez 49, 4845 Jalhay-Sart” into your GPS.
 The starting point is Pont de Belleheid.
 You’ll have to park your car in the car park that’s reached by driving over the river.
 Yes, you literally drive through it — fording it, not passing over a bridge.
 When I was there it was very shallow, so hopefully it will be when you visit.
 The route starts at the far end of the car park:

 You can’t get lost.
 Simply follow the abundant blue cross markers upstream.